nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 and operator APIs, and two versions of the transfer entry point, one that invokes sender/receiver hooks and one which does not).

-FA2 specifies an interface `get_permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and configure it.
+FA2 specifies an interface `permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and configure it.
 This serves as a more modular alternative to the existing approaches in ERC-20 or FA1.2, and helps to define consistent and non-self-contradictory policies.